Revolutionary Germantown Festival

 A special day to discover America’s history along Germantown Avenue

-You are never far from history when in Germantown, one of Philadelphia’s most historic neighborhoods.
-However, it is on full display during the Revolutionary Germantown Festival, a day-long festival that celebrates the rich history of Germantown and features the annual reenactment of the Battle of Germantown, the only military battle ever fought within the borders of Philadelphia.
+History goes on full display during the Revolutionary Germantown Festival, a day-long festival that celebrates the rich history of the historic neighborhood.
+The celebration features costumed characters, live music, food and drink culminating with a reenactment of the Battle of Germantown, the only military battle ever fought within the borders of Philadelphia.

-There is fee for entry and parking may be limited.
+Admission is free, but parking may be limited.
 It is recommended that visitors consider taking public transportation to Germantown Avenue for the festivities.

 4601 N. 18th Street